JCqsW97/portfolio-3d/README.md

 about 20mins to add a favicon, make it dynamic drawing a favicon, several tries included: 1h30
-10min to add a marker on the globe and change its color
+10min to add a marker on the globe and change its color 1h15 to refine texts in hero, about, and contact sections.
+Plus adjust footer